11 Best FREE Things to do in Duluth, MN This Summer

 With multiple cascading waterfalls, the best part of the sculpture is getting to walk across the water on its paved stone pathway.

-Additional planning tip: Located directly across the street from the fountain is Little Angie’s Cantina.
-One of the best restaurants in Canal Park, Little Angie’s is the perfect place for a quick margarita, mojito, or bottled soda for the kids!
+As one of the best restaurants in Canal Park, Little Angie’s is the perfect place for a quick margarita, mojito, or bottled soda for the kids!

 8. Ride the Port Town Trolley